RW-DLee/sample-ms-cdk/README.md

 **To Deploy:**
 **"npm run deploy"**

-Once the deployment runs successfully (verified through going into AWS console and checking Cloud Formation Resources), Assign the Secret ARN to the RDS database through the console.
+Once the deployment runs successfully the table in the RDS Aurora SQL, "carsdb" database needs to be manually created.

-**Copy ARN Secret from "AWS Secrets Manager"**</br>
+To manually create a table in the existing "carsdb" database, **Copy ARN Secret from "AWS Secrets Manager"**</br>
 **Step 1.** AWS -> Secrets Manager -> "Click on Secret Generated from CDK Stack" -> "Copy **Secret ARN**"